albertodonato/h2static/README.md

 [![Snap Status](https://build.snapcraft.io/badge/albertodonato/h2static.svg)](https://build.snapcraft.io/user/albertodonato/h2static)

-A minimal HTTP server using the builtin Go `http` library.
-It supports TLS and HTTP/2.
+A minimal HTTP server for serving static files, using the builtin Go `http` library.

+It provides a few handy features for serving files and static websites:

+* support for HTTP/2
+* support for TLS (HTTPS)
+* support for HTTP Basic Authentication
+* directory listing in HTML and JSON format
+* serve `index.html`/`index.htm` files for the contaning directory
+* serve the corresponding `.html`/`.htm` file for a path without the suffix (when such path doesn't exist)

 It can be run simply as